belt-sander/novatel_tools/README.md

 `sudo ./internal_log_start_novatel.sh 1`

 This also assumes that you have configured the Novatel receiver using the `SERIALCONFIG` command to set up the basic serial configuration.

 Example:

 `SERIALCONFIG <yourSerialPort> 115200 N 8 1 N ON`

+Note: the `./internal_log_delete_novatel.sh` script is currently broken.
+Unsure of cause.